Twenty-eighth Sunday of Ordinary Time

 - For an increase of vocations to the priesthood and to consecrated life, for the greater honor and glory of God in service of God’s people.

-- That we may be trustworthy stewards of your abundant blessings and generally support the church through the Annual Catholic Appeal.
+- That we all be trustworthy stewards of God’s abundant blessings and support the church through the Annual Catholic Appeal.